Akshaya-Raj-S-A/Timeline-Analysis-Covid-19/README.md

-# TSP-GRIP-Data-Science-TASK-8-

 # Timeline Analysis : Covid-19

 # (Level - Advanced)

-● Create a storyboard showing spread of Covid-19 cases in your country or any region (Asia, Europe, BRICS etc) using Tableau, Power BI or SAP
+● Create a storyboard showing spread of Covid-19 cases using Tableau.

 ● Use animation, timeline and annotations to create attractive and interactive dashboards and story